Teedawg01/CombinationSum11Cprogram/README.md

 # CombinationSum11Cprogram

+**This a CProgram which write and run on Visual Studion using C/C++ Extension using WSL in Visual studio code compile with gcc -o combinationsum_1_1 combinationsum_1_1.c and run ./combinationsum_1_1**

 Given a collection of candidate numbers (candidates) and a target number (target), find all unique combinations in candidates where the candidate numbers sum to target.

 Each number in candidates may only be used once in the combination.